 Chicago River dyeing

-One of the world’s most famous St. Patrick’s Day traditions, the Chicago River is dyed emerald green each year.
-The river dyeing is a beloved tradition for many generations of Chicagoans that dates back over half a century.
+One of the world’s most famous St. Patrick’s Day events, the annual Chicago River dyeing is a beloved tradition by generations of Chicagoans that dates back over half a century.
+The event is traditionally held the Saturday before St. Patrick’s Day.

 Chicago St. Patrick’s Day parade